 The United States isn't number one anymore.
 We're not even number two.
-In fact, the U.S. doesn't even make the top 10 list in science or math literacy among 15-year-olds worldwide.
-Instead, the U.S. ranks 21st in science literacy among the survey's 30 participating countries, all part of the Organization for Economic Cooperation and Development - the wealthiest and most technologically advanced nations in the world.
+In fact, the U.S. doesn't even make the top 10 list in science or math literacy among 15-year-olds worldwide.3 Instead, the U.S. ranks 21st in science literacy among the survey's 30 participating countries, all part of the Organization for Economic Cooperation and Development - the wealthiest and most technologically advanced nations in the world.
 The U.S. fares even worse in math literacy, ranking 25th in the same group of 30 countries.

 Fewer than 15% of high school graduates have enough math and science to pursue scientific/technical degrees in college.
 TIMMS Report - 2007 Students fare well in grade school; fourth grade students in the U.S. seem to be comparable to other students in the world.
-By middle school, American students begin to fall behind in math and science.
-By the end of high school, fewer than 15% of high school graduates have enough math and science to pursue scientific or technical degrees in college.
+By middle school, American students begin to fall behind in math and science.4 By the end of high school, fewer than 15% of high school graduates have enough math and science to pursue scientific or technical degrees in college.5 need for science, engineering and technical training has increased 51% over the past three years alone - emphasizing the need for a S.T.E.M. curriculum throughout America.6

-Maintaining America's scientific and technological leadership is critical to staying competitive in the global marketplace.
+Maintaining America's technological leadership is critical to staying competitive in the global marketplace.
 By 2018, computer and mathematical science occupations are projected to provide almost 785,700 new jobs.
 As a group, these occupations are expected to grow at more than twice the average pace for all occupations.
-The By 2018, computer & mathematical science occupations are projected to add 785,700 new jobs.
-Bureau of Labor & Statistics - 2010 need for science, engineering and technical training has increased 51% over the past three years alone - emphasizing the need for a S.T.E.M. curriculum throughout America.

-The U.S. is under-investing and under-performing in S.T.E.M.-related fields.
-For example, over \$440 billion dollars are being invested in China over the next ten years for renewable energy; South Korea has committed \$85 billion dollars over the next five years.
+The over \$440 billion dollars are being invested in China over the next ten years for renewable energy; South Korea has committed \$85 billion dollars over the next five years.
 By comparison, the U.S. invests between \$6-12 billion annually in renewable energy.
 Lack of investment in S.T.E.M. education is also a concern.
 A number of recent studies show that the U.S. lags behind many of its economic competitors in higher education.
-According to Rising Gathering Storm, 15% American Above the only of undergraduates received their degrees in natural science or engineering in 2004, while in China a full 50% of students received their undergraduate degrees in those subjects.
-American students are trailing behind their foreign counterparts in postgraduate S.T.E.M. education as well; in 2004, 56% of engineering Ph.D.s in the U.S. were awarded to foreign-born students.
-If this trend continues, more than 90% of all scientists and engineers in the world will be from Asia.
+According to Rising Gatherina Storm, 15% of only undergraduates received their degrees in natural science or engineering in 2004, while in China a full 50% of students received their undergraduate degrees in those subjects.8 American students are trailing behind their foreign counterparts in postgraduate S.T.E.M. education as well; in 2004, 56% of engineering Ph.D.s in the U.S. were awarded to foreign-born students.
+If this trend continues, more than 90% of all scientists and engineers in the world will be from Asia.9